w3c/trace-context/spec/30-processing-model.md

 # Processing Model

 This section provides a step-by-step description of the behavior of a tracing implementation - also called tracer -  when a request is received.
-This description can be used as a reference when implementing a tracecontext compliant tracing system, middleware or cloud service.
+This description can be used as a reference when implementing a Trace Context compliant tracing system, middleware or cloud service.

 ## Processing Model for Working with Trace Context